Model pricing

 - Cap output length when possible (

 max_tokens/ equivalent). - Keep threads compact.
-Good cache hit rates help, but each turn still adds some uncached tail tokens, and cache entries can expire/prune over long sessions.
+Good cache hit rates help, but each turn still adds some uncached tail tokens, and cache entries can expire or be pruned over long sessions.

-If you’re using a coding agent, many of these optimizations are handled internally (prompt layout, caching, compaction).
-Your main cost levers are usually model choice and keeping tasks/threads scoped.
+If you’re using a coding agent, many of these optimizations are handled internally, including prompt layout, caching, and compaction.
+Your main cost levers are usually model choice and keeping tasks and threads scoped.

 Subscriptions

 Section titled “Subscriptions”Subscriptions are different from API billing.
-You pay a monthly fee for usage inside a product, usually with fair-use limits or soft/hard caps.
+You pay a monthly fee for usage inside a product, usually with fair-use limits or soft or hard caps.
 These plans do not include raw API credits for your own apps.

 For most people, this is the cheapest way to get heavy day-to-day usage.
-The effective subscription-vs-API ratio can swing a lot as vendors change limits, model mixes, and pricing.
+The effective subscription-to-API ratio can swing a lot as vendors change limits, model mixes, and pricing.

 Common subscription options: